-Continue reading “Lincoln Child treks through foreboding Adirondacks in brisk ‘Full Wolf Moon’”
+Continue reading “Lincoln Child treks through foreboding Adirondacks in brisk ‘Full Wolf Moon’ (Book review)”

 “The Lost City of the Monkey God” (January, hardcover) looks from its cover like the latest Douglas Preston thriller, perhaps along the lines of “The Codex,” something about tromping through Central America in search of a lost city.
 But that little notation “A True Story” isn’t a “Fargo”-style joke.
 “Lost City” is a work of journalism chronicling the discovery of a pre-Columbian city – deserted and left to jungle encroachment 500 years ago – in the 21st century.

 Continue reading “Douglas Preston’s ‘Lost City of the Monkey God’ a gripping chronicle of archaeology, history (Book review)”